All About Parliament

 These can be initiated by the Government or the Opposition or by a Committee recently set up to allow Backbenchers to debate issues.
 Government Ministers will introduce a topic and can be questioned by MPs or reply to points made by MPs.

-Government and Opposition debates are normally on topics that divide the parties and so become a set piece for party arguments rather than carry out any real investigation of the topic.
+Government and Opposition debates are normally on topics that divide the parties.
+They become a set piece for party arguments rather than carrying out any real investigation of the topic.

 There is a general imbalance between Parliament and Government and aspects of the British system that limit Parliamentary power:-

-The Government does not require Parliament’s approval under the legal principle of the Royal Prerogative which means that the powers that used to belong to the monarch have passed to Government ministers.
+- The Government does not require Parliament’s approval under the legal principle of the Royal Prerogative.
+This means that the powers that used to belong to the monarch have passed to Government ministers.
 These include the appointment of ministers, refusal to give someone a passport , the declaration of war, whether countries should be recognised and the signing of treaties.
 It has now been accepted though that major changes in EU powers such as the Maastricht treaty and key decisions such as the war against Iraq in 2003 and the recent decision on airstrikes in Syria and Iraq should be approved by Parliament .
 In 2016, the use of Royal Prerogative was challenged in the courts over invoking Article 50 to withdraw from the European Union.
 A private case was won.
 The courts decided royal prerogative could not be used to nullify rights that parliament has enacted through primary legislation.

 Departmental Select Committees